Kayli/logspub/dev-messaging.md

   - canonical data model: unified contract for messages
   - message translator: mapper
-  - command message: ask receiver to perform some operation
-  - event message: notifies receivers about some change in a system
-  - document message: passes data from sender to receiver(s)
-  - message endpoint

   - request-reply: useful when wrapping async system into a sync interface
   - message store
   - ordering